MiFi Europe: Is it worth it while you are traveling? Answer: YES!

 Name on order:

-- Readily available once I was on the ground after charging, which took four hours to charge.
+- Readily available once I was on the ground AFTER charging, which took four hours to charge.

-- It has the ability to connect up to 5 devices, I only used 3, but I can see where it would be beneficial to travelers in a group.
+- has the ability to connect up to 5 devices, I only used 3, but I can see where it would be beneficial to travelers in a group.

 - It allowed for two countries, with the first one $14.95 a day and the second one free and/or there is also a European data package that allows for up to 40 countries at the same rate of $14.95 per day.

-- Easy return in a prepaid envelope.
+- It was easily returnable in a prepaid envelope.

-- Cost is $14.95 per day
+- The cost is quite high at $14.95 per day.

-Overall Impressions of the Mifi Hotspot:
+Overall Impressions of the Travel Mifi:

 Pinners, pin this one: